livelyvinay4u/Project1_group1/README.md

 In previous events gold is considered a "safe haven" when stock prices begin to decrease.
 In relation to COVID-19 gold has continued to play its role as a hedge against uncertainty, rising around 28% from January 1 to August 14, 2020 reaching a maximum price of $2051.50 USD.
 Although the price of gold plunged below $1500, when the most acute part of the global stock market plunge occured and investors began to panic, the drop of gold was relatively mild compared to the S&P 500 Index and Oil prices.
 The rapid spread of coronavirus and implementation of economic lockdowns pushed gold prices to above $2000.

+The volatily of Gold prices depicted by the volatility chart above are very minimal as the price of gold has been relatively stable throughout the COVID-19 pandemic.

 ### **S&P 500 Index**
+The first half of 2020 saw a dramatic stock market crash as a result of COVID-19.
+Many countries imposed stricked lockdowns to contan the further spread of the virus and halted all major economic operations, ultimately leading to a negative impact to stock markets.
+By 20 March, 2020, the S&P 500 Index had fallen a total of 30% from its peak.

+Although the market crash was dramatic, it didn't last.
+The stock marker experienced a surprising recovery, even as many areas of economies globally continued to experience trouble.
+This turn in tide occured around mid April as Governments began responding with record stimulus packages.
+By September 2020 the S&P500 index had recovered to its peak of $3,380 and continued to rise, reaching a record high of $4766 at the end of 2021.
+This potrays investors restoration of confidencen in the stock market and the recovery of economies worldwide.